Logo Futurismo

 Rita Puga

-Praia Formosa, also known as Playa Hermosa, is located in the parish of Almagreira, in the municipality of Vila does Porto, in Santa Maria.
+Praia Formosa, also known as Playa Hermosa, is located in the parish of Almagreira, in the municipality of Vila do Porto, in Santa Maria.
 People consider this beach the oldest bathing area in the Azorean archipelago, and it has become a world reference for hosting the annual Maré de Agosto International Festival.

 This festival has attracted crowds since 1984 and features great artists of national and international renown.
 In this article, we’ll explain the history of the oldest beach in the archipelago and the main points of interest in the region.